beddalumia/condmatlab_sissa/HFHubbardLab/README.md

 **HFHubbardLab** is a theoretically inclined training on static mean-field (*aka* Hartree Fock) treatment of Hubbard models.
-Nevertheless some interesting numerical aspects arise as stability of the self-consistency loop is concerned (mainly around first-order critical lines, where the loop may converge on metastable solutions).
+Nevertheless some interesting numerical aspects arise as the stability of the self-consistency loop is concerned (mainly around first-order critical lines, where the loop may converge on metastable solutions).
 The correspondent preparatory course has been given by prof. Massimo Capone at SISSA.

 --------------